gtkwave/gtkwave/docs/install/unix_linux.md

 ```

 This section focus on compiling and installing GTKWave 3.3 LTS.
-For trying the GTKWave 4, please refer to
+If you want to try the GTKWave 4, please refer to
 [Compiling GTKWave 4](unix_linux_4.md).

 Compiling GTKWave on Unix or Linux operating systems should be a